nmasur/nmasur.github.io/content/posts/nextcloud-caddy-nixos.md

 { handle = [{ handler = "file_server"; }]; }
 ```

 That's it!
-Now Caddy will serve as the ingress to NextCloud directly.
+Now Caddy will serve as the ingress to Nextcloud directly.